allenai/satlas-super-resolution/README.md

 > [!NOTE]
 > This `experiments` branch will ultimately contain all config files needed to replicate results from the paper, including experiments on the WorldStrat, OLI2MSI, PROBA-V, Sen2VENUS, and MuS2 datasets (along with our S2-NAIP dataset).
+Note that the paths to data will need to be updated to your local environment before running.
 > The `main` branch will be more stable, with less commits and only a handful of example config files.

 [Satlas](https://satlas.allen.ai/) aims to provide open AI-generated geospatial data that is highly accurate, available globally,